Muir School for the Deaf, Myanmar (K – 6)

 Myanmar (previously known as Burma) is located in South East Asia.
 A coup in 1962 resulted in Myanmar being governed by a military dictatorship for many years that resulted in Myanmar becoming one of the world’s most impoverished countries.
-While the economic situation has improved since the military relinquished control in 2012, a large portion of the economy is still controlled by supporters of the former military government meaning the gap between the rich and poor is widening.
+The economic situation began to improve when the military relinquished control in 2012, yet a second coup in 2021 plunged the country into violence and despair.

 There are many deaf adults in this area who have never been to school.
 So, signing classes have been started for them in a village where the deaf people had no knowledge of Myanmar Sign Language.
 One of our teachers who is deaf himself travels by motorbike to the village each weekend and teaches signing, good health, nutrition and child care.
 They have learned to sign and are becoming a deaf community that can communicate with each other.
 A rice field has been purchased to help finance this school in the future.

 Ministry in Myanmar